Coherence for Frobenius pseudomonoids and the geometry of linear proofs: 3 dimensional proofs for linear logic

 \subsection{Interpreting the sequent calculus}

-We saw in \autoref{sec:2dcalculus} how individual sequents in multiplicative linear logic can be interpreted as 2d diagrams.
-We now see how proofs can be interpreted as 3d surface diagrams.
+We saw in \autoref{sec:2dcalculus} how individual sequents in multiplicative linear logic can be interpreted as 2\-dimensional diagrams.
+We now see how proofs can be interpreted as 3\-dimensional surface diagrams.
 We view these surfaces as directed from top to bottom, just like traditional sequent calculus proofs; so for a particular surface, its \textit{hypothesis} is the upper boundary, and its \textit{conclusion} is the lower boundary.

 We use a basis for the sequent calculus with a symmetry between introduction and elimination for $\otimes$, $\parr$, $I$ and $\bot$; the rules $\otimes$\-R, $\parr$\-L, $I$\-R and $\bot$\-L are derivable (see \autoref{ex:additionalrules}.)
-The interpretation of AXIOM and CUT rules are given recursively in \autoref{fig:3dcompound}; the interpretation of the remaining rules, which we call the \emph{virtual fragment} of the logic, is given in \autoref{fig:sequentscore}.
+Furthermore, we include only CUT rules with minimal overlapping contexts; the more general CUT rules are derivable using negation.
+(These two features account for the differences between our presentations and others in the literature~\cite{Abrusci:1991}.)
+The interpretation of AXIOM and CUT rules are given recursively in \autoref{fig:3dcompound}, with black wires standing for atomic variables and green wires standing for general variables; the interpretation of the remaining rules, which we call the \emph{core fragment} of the logic, is given in \autoref{fig:sequentscore}.